abrasive/shairport/README.md

 "Net correction" is actually the net sum of corrections -- the number of frame insertions less the number of frame deletions -- given as a moving average in parts per million.
 After an initial settling period, it represents the divergence between the source clock and the sound device's clock.
 The example above indicates that the output DAC's clock is running 24.2 ppm faster than the source's clock.

 "Corrections" is the number of frame insertions plus the number of frame deletions (i.e. the total number of corrections), given as a moving average in parts per million.
 The closer this is to the absolute value of the drift, the fewer "unnecessary" corrections that are being made.
+Third party programs tend to have much larger levels of corrections.

 For reference, a drift of one second per day is approximately 11.57 ppm.
 Left uncorrected, even a drift this small between two audio outputs will be audible after a short time.
 The above sample is from a second-generation iPod driving the Raspberry Pi which is connected over Ethernet.